This section includes General FAQs on Terrorism Reinsurance Pool (terrorism pool) coverage.

 Insurers are responsible for adjusting, managing and paying eligible terrorism claims that are valid under the original insurance policy document (PDS) and in accordance with the TCI Act and Regulations.

-Insurers should then download the Claims bordereau template from PACE Terrorism, populate the required data then upload the completed template containing eligible terrorism claims via PACE for processing.
+Insurers should then download the Claims bordereau template from PACE Terrorism, populate the required data then upload the completed template containing eligible terrorism claims via PACE Terrorism for processing.
 More information is available in the Claims section of this website.

 PACE Terrorism UAT is a separate environment which replicates PACE Terrorism Production.
 Insurers can perform testing of all functions, including their premium returns.
 It gives insurers an opportunity to practice and gain familiarity with PACE Terrorism, and enables them to correct any errors in their returns before uploading the final information into PACE Terrorism Production.